Glorious Alpha Two Testers!

 Longevity

-SaltySalty Member, Intrepid Pack
+SaltySalty Member, Intrepid Pack, Alpha Two

 I didn't know exactly where to ask this but if it's not the place please tell me!
 I few questions for developers and would love to hear from some other players' opinions.
 I am so excited about the game to release but I am concerned about longevity.
 Will this game have enough story and common ground between servers to make it relatable.
 For example, World of Warcraft has built so much lore with characters like Sylvanas, the lich king, and many more.
 Does Ashes intend to create this depth in characters and lore?
 I think the story is a huge part of what attaches people to video games would love to see more lore developed before release.